All natural, gluten free, delicious and heart warming tea for those days when you might be feeling a bit under the weather.

 I never knew that using ginger can be harmful.
 Many of us use ginger in our recipes with no ill effects.
 The small amounts we use in cooking are heated yet we still get the flavors we desire.
 However, it definitely is worth noting these facts and do a little research if you or a loved one likes ginger and may be taking medications.

-You might also enjoy these warm drinks:
+You might also enjoy this warm, Spiced Apple Cider

 Enjoy this all natural gluten free lemon ginger tea to warm up on a chilly day, or anytime you need a warm hug!